 In 1826, the second Russian-Iranian war began.
 And again, the main events developed in Karabakh.
 For 48 days, the Iranian forces laid siege to Shusha, but they were not able to take the city.
 On February 10, 1828, in the settlement of Turkmanchay near Tabriz, the two sides concluded a new peace treaty, according to which all the khanates of Northern Azerbaijan, including Karabakh, Nakchivan and Irevan khanates finally became part of the Russian Empire.

 There were many interesting moments in the process of uniting the South Caucasus to Russia.
-In recent times, a number of Armenian and Russian historians, as well as certain political circles, have been asserting the Karabakh was joined to Russia as an Armenian district.
+In recent times, several Armenian and Russian historians, as well as certain political circles, have been asserting the Karabakh was joined to Russia as an Armenian district.
 Certain contemporary Russian and Armenian scholars insist that in the course of the entire 18th century, the Armenians of Karabakh made up 97 percent of the total population of this region.
-A question arises in this case: if this was really so, why then wasn’t it an Armenian state that arose in Karabakh in the middle of the 18th, but it rather was the Karabakh khanate, which was headed by representatives of the famous Turkic tribe of the Javanshirs?
-Indeed, there is no single case in history where three percent of the population could create a state on the backs of the other 97 percent.
+A question arises in this case: if this was so, why then wasn’t it an Armenian state that arose in Karabakh in the middle of the 18th, but it rather was the Karabakh khanate, which was headed by representatives of the famous Turkic tribe of the Javanshirs?
+Indeed, there is no single case in history where three per cent of the population could create a state on the backs of the other 97 per cent.

 After 1828, the resettlement of Armenians into the Muslim provinces of the South Caucasus was regulated by Paragraph XV of the Turkmanchay Treaty.
 By a decree of Emperor Nikolay I on March 21, 1828, “an Armenian oblast” was established on the lands of the former Irevan and Nakhchivan khanates.
 The Russian general and Georgian Prince A. Chavchavadze was named the head of “the Armenian oblast.”